FrancoisChabot/DevGuide/cpp.md

 - All tests live under a `tests` top-level directory
 - gtest is supplemented with a memoy-leak detector

+As for testing guidelines in general:

+- Every reported bug fixed should have a unit test written that fails prior to the fix, and passes afterwards. (if possible and reasonable).
+- Avoid writing tests that simply re-implements a feature.

 ### Continous integration

 [travis-ci](travis-ci.org) for unix-like platforms, and/or [Appveyor](https://www.appveyor.com/) for windows build.
 Remember to put status badges in the readme!